LinShi11/csci-476-594-spring2021-private/lab02/README.md

 100   926    0   926    0     0   452k      0 --:--:-- --:--:-- --:--:--  452k
 [02/16/21]seed@VM:~/.../02_shellshock$ diff 3_1_1.txt 3_1_3.txt
 ```
 1. I called the operation and combined what I learned from Task 1 with it, defining a function.
 Then the echo Content_type is not really needed, but I have included there.
 Followed by a necessary echo.
-Then the command I would like to use /bin/cat and the file I would like to use it on /etc/passwd.
+Then the command I would like to use, /bin/cat, and the file I would like to use it on, /etc/passwd.
 Lastly, I have the server address.
 (P.S.
 I just stored the output as a text file in the end).
 2. I first did this operation in -A, but when I gave it a second thought, I decided to try the other two.
 The -e is identical to -A, the only difference is the choice of option itself.
 Then I ran -H, which I had to define a key to it, named temp, but the results are the same.
 Notice that I ran a diff command and not display the whole thing.
 If you would like to view all the outputs, please take a look at [-A](3_1_1.txt), [-e](3_1_2.txt), and [-H](3_1_3.txt).
 Finally, the -v printed the versions and not the output I was looking for.
 3. My attack was successful, I have made the program print the /etc/passwd instead of the environment variable.
 I was a little surprised at all three options working for curl.
 However, giving it a second thought, it makes perfect sense.
 They are all doing some different task, but in the end, all the information is stored as a environment variable.